JonathanJustavino/quic-benchmark/README.md

 * net.Socket.**error:** Error occurs.
 The 'close' event will be called directly following this event
 * tls.Server.**connection** Emitted when a new TCP stream is established, before the TLS handshake begins

-Not all of these events occur at the same time in the QUIC and TCP+TLS protocol, even though some have the same name.
-Only those that are comparable because they happend at the same time were picked for comparison.

 We sent the application data "I am the client sending you a message" 10x with the QUIC and TCP+TLS implementation respectively.
-The following graph shows the average value of the 5 comparable events "secure, data, streamEnd, streamClose, socketClose":
+The following graph shows the average value of the 5 **comparable events** (also marked in the events-table) "secure, data, streamEnd, streamClose, socketClose":

 ![setup parameters](./documentation/events_comparison.png)